 Please answer the following two questions.
 Your essays should be double-spaced, typewritten pages with 12-point font and 1″ margins on all sides.
 Make sure your name and question number is at the top of every page in the document.

 - Discuss your interest in the Global Executive Doctor of Education program and how you believe it will help you to reach your short- and long-term professional goals.

-- One of UNESCO’s Millennium Development Goals is to “achieve universal primary education”.
-Although focused on primary schooling, this goal highlights the challenge of ensuring access to educational opportunities in general – which is a problem shared in societies around the world.
-Identify a barrier to educational access in your society.
+- Identify a barrier to educational equity in your society.
 As a current or aspiring educational leader, discuss what kinds of information you might need in order to understand this problem better and develop solutions to address it.

 Letters of Recommendation